networknt/light-doc/content/getting-started/light-tram-4j.md

 light-tram-4j provides several messaging abstractions:

-* messaging - send and receive messages over named channels
+* messages - send and receive messages over named channels
 * events - publish domain events and subscribe to domain events
 * commands - asynchronoously send a command to a service and receive a reply

 ### How it works.

 Tram messaging implements the Application events pattern.
-An message producer inserts events into an OUTBOX table as part of the ACID transaction that updates data, such as JPA entities.
+A message producer inserts events into an OUTBOX table as part of the ACID transaction that updates data, such as JPA entities.
 A separate message relay (a.k.a.
 CDC service) publishes messages to the message broker.